ahembree/hms-docker/README.md

 # HMS Docker
-Uses docker-compose to bring up the following containers to host an automated Plex server bundle:
+Uses docker-compose to bring up the following containers to host an orchestrated home media server:
 - Plex
 - Tautulli
 - Ombi